 Play the “what if” game.Ask yourself, “What if A happens?
 What if B happens?

 How will traders react or change their bets?”

 What if the report comes in under expectation by half a percent?
 How many pips down will the price move?
 What would need to happen with this report that could cause a 40 pip drop?
 Anything?

 Come up with your different scenarios and be prepared to react to the market’s reaction.
 Being proactive in this manner will keep you ahead of the game.

 What the heck?!
 They revised the data?!!
 Now what?!!!

 But that’s right, economic data can and will get revised.

 That’s just how economic reports roll!

-Let’s take the monthly Non-Farm Payroll employment numbers (NFP) as an example.
+Let’s take the monthly Non-Farm Payroll (NFP) as an example.